 Port.
 Enter the port number for the server.
+In most cases the default port is correct.

 Username (FTP/SMB only).
 Enter the username of the FTP account you're using

 Password (FTP/SMB only).
 Enter the password for this account, if any.